arvind632/NodeJs-Question-Answer/README.md

 ## 📌 17.
 What is a Child Process in Node.js?

+A child process allows your Node.js app to run multiple tasks in parallel, instead of blocking the main event loop.

 In Node.js, a child process is a separate process that runs independently alongside your main Node.js application.
 It allows you to execute system commands, run scripts, or perform heavy tasks outside the main event loop.